New Jersey Early Childhood State Policy Profile

 New Jersey has implemented its postpartum extension through a Section 1115 waiver.

-Eligibility based on income up to 205% FPL, includes men.
+Eligibility based on income up to 205% FPL, including men.

 The relationship between being an at-risk state and the number of children served varies.
 Some non-at-risk states have higher than average percentages of children being served in Early Intervention (EI).
 See graphs for the state EI data.

-Young children under age 6 who lack health insurance, 2020
+Percent of children under 6 who lack health insurance, 2021

-Percent of children under age 3 receiving Early Intervention services in 2019-2020
+Percent of children under 3 receiving Early Intervention services in 2020-2021

-Percent of children under age 3 receiving Early Intervention services by race/ethnicity in 2019-2020*
+Percent of children under 3 receiving Early Intervention services by race/ethnicity in 2020-2021*

 *EI rates are not displayed where the cell size is small as the data are not reliable.